Undocumented individuals in California are entitled to the same level of compensation as any other resident.

 The number of undocumented persons entering California has actually declined in recent years, but the state still has the highest population of immigrants (both documented and undocumented) in the country, and the rights of undocumented individuals are tested far more often here than they are anywhere else in America.
-One of those basic rights is the right to financial compensation after being involved in an accident.
+One of those basic rights is the right to pursue a personal injury claim and seek financial compensation after being involved in an accident.

-For years, undocumented persons were discouraged from filing personal injury claims in California due to an unfortunate court precedent set in 1986, in which the undocumented plaintiff was awarded damages based on the cost of healthcare and the prevailing wages in his country of origin.
-Because the plaintiff's immigration status was also recorded in the court record, undocumented persons could also potentially be subject to deportation in such cases.
+For years, undocumented persons were discouraged from filing personal injury claims in California due to an unfortunate court precedent set in 1986, in which the undocumented plaintiff was awarded damages based on the cost of healthcare, the earning capacity and prevailing wages in his country of origin.
+Because the plaintiff’s immigration status was also recorded in the court record, undocumented persons could also potentially be subject to deportation in such cases.

 Recent changes in the California state legislature, in addition to new regulations in various cities across the state, have radically changed the situation.
 Since 2017, the immigration status of a plaintiff is not admissible in a trial, nor are a defendant or the defense attorneys allowed to seek discovery of this information.

-Thus, trial awards in personal injury cases are based on the plaintiff's U.S. wages and healthcare costs regardless of their immigration status, and the plaintiff does not have to fear deportation as a result of a personal injury trial, as their immigration status cannot become a part of the court record.
+Thus, trial awards in personal injury cases are based on the plaintiff’s U.S. wages and healthcare costs regardless of their immigration status, and the plaintiff does not have to fear deportation as a result of filing a claim, or seeking legal action in a personal injury trial, as their immigration status cannot become a part of the court record.

 Nevertheless, getting compensation for injuries as an undocumented person in California can be challenging in certain ways.
-Below, you'll find information to get you started on the road to recovery and help you select the right California personal injury lawyer to represent an undocumented person with serious personal injuries resulting from another person's negligence.
+Below, you’ll find information to get you started on the road to recovery and help you select the right California personal injury lawyer to provide the best legal advice and to represent an undocumented person with serious personal injuries resulting from another person’s negligence.

 Bicycle Accident Client